 One to one, one to two, couples and groups always welcome with courses arranged to suit.
 Midweek courses dates and navigation training tailored to suit you and you activity can always be arranged.

-All weather fun - Course takes place mostly on surfaced tracks, paths and well drained areas of the forest.
-Wear warm cloths, an extra layer and walking boots and come to enjoy the course at any time of the year.
+All weather fun - Course takes place mostly on surfaced tracks, paths and rights of way.
+Some courses take place in the muddy 'season' so wear warm cloths, an extra layer and walking boots and come to enjoy the course at any time of the year.

 All map reading equipment is provided - Proper maps and quality compasses are provided for the course.
 You just need to bring food, drink and yourself!